Fishing for Catfish

 World record: 22 pounds, 0 ounces

-White catfish will typically found in slower meandering creeks, streams, canals and small rivers.
+Whites will typically found in slower meandering creeks, streams, canals and small rivers.
 They are occasionally found in brackish waters which drain into and mix with saltwater.
 Their primary diet is fish, however they also feed on aquatic insects, fish eggs, small crustaceans and even aquatic plants.
-Try live minnows or worms and focus on daylight hours as these are not as nocturnal as some of their other catfish relatives.
+Try live minnows or worms and focus on daylight hours as these are not as nocturnal as some of their relatives.

-If it resembles food in any way and emits an odor it is likely to attract the interest of catfish.
-Every ardent catfish expert has their own secret recipe.
+If it resembles food in any way and emits an odor it is likely to attract the interest of these cats.
+Most ardent experts have their own secret recipe.
 The ingredients range from natural prey of fish and fowl, to non-food items like soap and chemicals.
-Chicken, shrimp, liver and stink baits are the most common ingredients.
+Chicken, shrimp, liver and stink baits are some of the most common ingredients.

 The purpose of the page is to provide specific detailed information about fishing for catfish.
-Learn the secret techniques and baits used by catfish fishing experts.
-Visit the catfish fishing videos section for additional catfish information.
+Learn the secret techniques and baits used by the experts.
+Visit the videos section for additional information.
 Look here for tips, recommended tackle, techniques and more.
-Knowledge can make your catfish fishing trips more successful.
-Use the navigation on the left to locate specific information about Catfish fishing in your state.
+Knowledge can make your next trip more successful.
+Use the navigation on the left to locate specific information for your state.